Branko (DJ)

-João Barbosa, commonly known as Branko, is a Portuguese DJ and producer who first became known as part of the Buraka som Sistema.
+João Barbosa (born 28 November 1980), commonly known as Branko, is a Portuguese DJ and producer who first became known as part of the Buraka Som Sistema.

 Career

 His debut album as Branko, Atlas, was released in 2015 — inspired by his travels around Cape Town, New York, Amsterdam and São Paulo — and featured collaborations with Princess Nokia and DJ Sliink and with Rodes Rollins on the track "Out Of Sight (So Right)".